Sanketarali/Student-Mark-Predictor/README.md

 # How  did I do?

-The dataset I am using for the student marks prediction task is downloaded from Kaggle.
-Now let’s start with this task by importing the necessary Python libraries and dataset:<br>
+<h3>The dataset I am using for the student marks prediction task is downloaded from Kaggle.
+Now let’s start with this task by importing the necessary Python libraries and dataset:<br></h3>

 import numpy as np<br>
 import pandas as pd<br>